raiguard/illustro-Gadgets/Skins/illustro Gadgets/@Resources/Readme.txt

  - Fixed copy/paste error in the metadata section Drives Meter:
  - Added option to enable drive capacity warnings (and at what thresholds they appear)
- - Fixed flaw in the line graph that prevented the graphs of different drives from scaling in relation to each other
+ - Fixed flaw in the line graph that would cause a line to not scale itself in relation to the other lines

 v0.6.3 11-06-2015:
 Readme.txt: